Permafrost/Tundra/README.md

       `$keys` from `$list`:
       * `group` is an IData document containing the keys and values that defined this group.
-      * `items` is an IData document list containing the all the items from `$list` whose keys and values are equal to key value tuples in the associated `group`.
+      * `items` is an IData document list containing all the items from `$list` whose keys and values are equal to key value tuples in the associated `group`.

 * #### tundra.list.document:grow